Glendale Elementary May News

 We were fortunate to have state-funded lunches provided to us this year, however, families will once again be responsible for purchasing meals next year.
 If this is a hardship for your family & you need assistance, you may apply for the Free/Reduced Lunch program by filling out a form that can be found on the Parent Page of the district website under the School Cafe Logo.

 The weather is getting warmer and with that comes wardrobe style changes!
 We thought it would be a great time to send a friendly reminder about our dress code and what's appropriate to wear to school.
-This can also be found on our Glendale website in the Student Handbook.
+This can also be found on our Glendale website in the Student Handbook on pages 13-14.

 A dress code policy is in place to encourage students to be dressed appropriately for school activities and in keeping with community standards.
 This is a joint responsibility of the student and the student’s parent(s) or guardian(s).